 Including acceptance and terms and conditions within your UI/UX proposal is optional.
 Sometimes we recommend including this information, other times we save it for the contract.
 A proposal is a starting point for a conversation around next steps, so don’t worry too much about this during this phase of bringing on a client.

-If you do choose to include an area where I client can sign and accept, make sure to include an online signature.
+if you need proposal templates, If you do choose to include an area where I client can sign and accept, make sure to include an online signature.
 Many tools, including Indy’s include e-sign for your ease and convenience.